CamilCar/jb-wildlife-photos/README.md

 ### Features left to implement
 - In a future release I would:
     - Add a success message when user adds a item to cart.
+For now the only feedback there is, is that a shopping cart appears.
-    - On checkout page, give customer a error message if they try to add more than 10 of the same prints.
-Currently only works on the cart view and the product detail page.
+    - On checkout page and cart modal, give customer a error message if they try to add more than 10 of the same prints.
     - Add '*required' text output on the shipping form, for increased clarity for customer when they fill in this form.
     - A rating system for each print
     - A user comment section, to improve site trustworthyness.
     - Setup the Stripe modal and webhooks and implement live keys for real payments.
+    - Authentication modal instead of user ending up on a different page.
+    - Authentication by social account.
+    - A custom domain and a google business page.

 ## Testing
 --------------------
 - The page has been thoroughly tested manually on:
     - The cart - Increase, decrease and delete amount.
 If user goes below 1 print, it's deleted from cart.
     - Checkout - Increase, decrease and delete amount.
-If item gets deleted checkout page is empty with a feedback to user.
+If item gets deleted checkout page is empty with a feedback message to the user.
     - Webshop - filtering mamals and birds.
     - Print detail - Price responding correctly.
 User can increase prints up to 10.
 User can not insert a string or leave empty field.
     - All navigation leads correctly